Reading time: 5 min.

 Can A Hair Transplant Increase Hair Density?

-A hair transplant is one of the best ways to improve the thickness and density of your hair.
+A hair transplant is one of the best ways to improve the thickness and density of your hair after hair loss.
 In fact, thinning hair is one of the most common reasons for getting a hair transplant.
-Thin or patchy growth can make you feel self-conscious about your hair, which is why many people turn to hair transplants to improve their hair density.
+Thin or patchy hair growth can also make you feel self-conscious about your hair, which is why many people turn to hair transplantation to improve their hair density.

-• what to do if you don’t see an increase in hair density after a hair transplant
+• What to do if you don’t see an increase in density after a hair transplant

-• how to boost hair density following FUT or FUE surgery.
+• How to boost hair density following FUT (Follicular Unit Transplantation) or FUE (Follicular Unit Extraction) hair transplant surgery.

 Table of Contents